gbv/beaconspec/beacon.md

 	* If the target meta field is not specified, then the link target is the **id field**.

-Both, link source and link target MUST be a syntactically valid IRI.
-A client MUST ignore links with invalid IRIs and it SHOULD give a warning.
+Both, link source and link target MUST be a syntactically valid URI.
+A client MUST ignore links with invalid URIs and it SHOULD give a warning.

 The **link label** is derived from the label field and the [message meta field](#message) as following: